DigitalPublishingToolkit/TOD15-Online-Courtship/md/01_intro.md

 Researchers examine adolescent impression management strategies when romantically pursuing relationships via Facebook.
 Virtual Nightclub references this social network as a venue for adolescent matchmaking.
-Pino’s study explores the social implications of poor Internet access and online dating in Cuba.
+Pino's study explores the social implications of poor Internet access and online dating in Cuba.
 Discourse analysis is conducted on online dating profiles, in conjunction with interviews, analyzing the dating practices of singles